haasr/lrbc_site/README.md

 which is where the Python package, gunicorn comes into play.
 The documentation that greatly helped me set up this app on our Church's web server is:
 (https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04)
-Of course, I stuck with a simple sqlite3 database instead of PostgreSQL but the rest of the instructions were applicable, I beleive.
+Of course, I stuck with a simple SQLite3 database instead of PostgreSQL but the rest of the instructions were applicable, I believe.

 You will of course need for your traffic to be encrypted.
 I wouldn't even log into the site until this is done!
 The easiest way in the world to configure HTTPS is using Certbot and fortunately